catwell/www.warp10.io/reference/frameworks/mapper_or.md

 link: "/warpscript/framework_map"
 desc: "Compute or between the values"
 categoryTree: ["reference","frameworks"]
-oldPath: ["20-frameworks","201-framework-map","230-mapper_or.html.md"]
 category: "reference"
 ---

 This *mapper* function applies the logical operator **OR** on all the values found in each sliding window.

-The associated location and elevation are cleared.
+The associated location and elevation are those of the most recent tick of the interval.

 The `mapper.or` function can be applied to values of any type, when not applied to **BOOLEAN** types, the current value is considered to be **false**.